 “When and why did you start your blog?”

 I started my blog at the end of November in 2015.
 I was in a pickle with my career choice at the time (I was a kindergarten teacher) and was feeling really bored and like I was stuck.
 I needed my own creative space to fuel my interests.
 I have a huge interest in fashion and beauty and had been following many different bloggers and YouTubers, so I thought it would be the perfect way to escape the hardship I was in and use it to “escape” and feel free to express myself!

 “What advice do you have for new bloggers/Insta bloggers?”

 This is probably the one I get asked the most often!
 Honestly, time is everything.
 I did not get to where I am overnight; it took tons of trial and error with photo taking, editing, and branding.
 You need to find your niche, and stick to it!
 Listen to your readers, and see what photos/posts of yours are getting the most attention, and use that as inspiration for what to create next!

 “Do you get a lot of free stuff blogging?”

 To answer the question, yes.
-But it takes a sh*t ton of work to market it, and it’s not always easy – receiving clothes and products to review isn’t always as glamorous as it seems.
-It’s a lot of fun to be able to test out and use said products, but it takes a lot of time to shoot photos for it (making sure you do it with natural light when weather and time don’t always cooperate), edit the photos, upload them, write the post…. etc. When it’s all said and done, it can take 1-3 hours for just one post.
+But it takes a lot of time and work to market it, and it’s not always easy – receiving clothes and products to review isn’t always as glamorous as it seems.
+It’s a lot of fun to be able to test out and use said products, but it takes a lot of time to shoot photos for it (making sure you do it with natural light when weather and time don’t always cooperate), edit the photos, upload them, write the post, brand it, story it…. etc.

 “What camera do you use?
 Who takes your photos?”